jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/sendEnvelopeAsGuest/sendEnvelopeAsGuest.rst

    :align: center

 2. Generate special link, which unathorised users can use
-3. Follow the link without authorisation
+3. Follow the link without authorization
 4. Fill in all required fields assigned to sender role
 5. Send envelope and follow the instructions

-2 way - Same as functionality.
+2 way - "Same as" functionality.

 This functionality allows configuring the flow without specifying particular mailboxes for roles in which actions should be performed by the same mailbox, including the Sender.
 This allows a specific user, after initiating the envelope, to complete actions for all of his roles in a single step.